Today, More Than 3500 CBD Brands Are Fighting For Our Business!

 Furthermore, CBD appears to interact well with multiple receptors in the brain, including the 5HT1A serotonin receptor and the type 1 cannabinoid receptor CB1R helping to regulate fear and other anxiety-induced behaviors.

-2011 study showed that CBD reduced anxiety and discomfort during public speaking in people with social anxiety disorder.
+A 2011 study showed that CBD reduced anxiety and discomfort during public speaking in people with social anxiety disorder.

-2015 review of 49 studies found evidence that suggests CBD could help with generalized anxiety disorder, panic disorder, social anxiety disorder, obsessive-compulsive disorder, and post-traumatic stress disorder (PTSD).
+A 2015 review of 49 studies found evidence that suggests CBD could help with generalized anxiety disorder, panic disorder, social anxiety disorder, obsessive-compulsive disorder, and post-traumatic stress disorder (PTSD).

-2019 study found that out of 11 patients with PTSD, 91% experienced reduced symptoms after taking CBD.
+A 2019 study found that out of 11 patients with PTSD, 91% experienced reduced symptoms after taking CBD.

 A study in 2019 used CBD to treat people who were struggling with anxiety and sleep.
 Almost 80% of people’s anxiety improved, and almost 70% reported improved sleep in the first month, but the results for sleep varied over time.